 Operate with Earth fixed Tracking area, with either Earth fixed cells or Earth moving cells for NGSO

 The new NB-IoT NTN TDD mode allows configuring the usage of radio resources in the targeted MSS allocated band with a periodic subset of the UL and DL subframes in N radio frames.
-The periodic pattern should consist of non-overlapping set of usable contiguous UL subframes and set of usable contiguous DL subframes, and guard periods, which is periodic every N radio frames, with N=9 as baseline.
+The periodic pattern should consist of non-overlapping set of usable contiguous UL subframes (U) and set of usable contiguous DL subframes (D), and guard periods, which is periodic every N radio frames, with N=9.
 No blind detection is assumed at the UE side.
-The value of N is fixed per band and the configuration of the periodic pattern are fixed per band.
+The value of N is fixed per band.
+For other parameters of the configuration of the periodic pattern (downlink to uplink guard period for TDD operation and the number of consecutive/contiguous DL and UL subframes)

+For this target band, support N=9, D=U=8, with the guard period configurable (to meet legacy system frame constraints and accommodate different orbits).

 This work item includes the following objectives:

-Study the impact due to the periodic pattern, at least on UE downlink synchronization and other aspects (if identified) [RAN1, RAN4]

-Checkpoint in RAN#106 for the completion of the study phase.
-RAN1 start from Oct’24.
-RAN4 start from Nov’24

 Specify a new NB-IoT TDD NTN mode based on minimum necessary changes to the NB-IoT NTN FDD frame structure and procedures, based on the outcome of the study, including:

-Definition, configuration (if needed) and signaling (if needed) of the periodic pattern including confirming the value of N, and associated UE procedures [RAN1, RAN2]
+Definition, configuration (if needed) and signaling (if needed) of the periodic pattern, necessary adaptation and associated UE procedures [RAN1, RAN2]

 Other necessary impacts on higher layers [RAN2]

-RRM and RF core requirements [RAN4]
+RRM and RF core requirements [RAN4] Note: RAN4 work to be aligned with RAN1 assumptions.

 Specify a new NB-IoT TDD operating NTN band for the MSS allocation spanning 1616-1626.5 MHz for DL and UL, based on the outcome of the study, to be used as example band for this WI [RAN4].